Research from BookNet Canada

 - The Canadian Book Market: Our annual comprehensive report on the Canadian market.
 Contains detailed information on over 50 subject categories, including market share, weekly unit sales, average selling price, and top ten hardcover and paperback sellers.

-- Canadians Reading Canadians 2017: An update to previous studies on consumer attitudes towards books by Canadian authors and about Canadian subjects.
+- NEW!
+Canadians Reading Canadians 2017: An update to previous studies on consumer attitudes towards books by Canadian authors and about Canadian subjects.

 - Are You Still Listening?
 Audiobook Use in Canada 2016: A follow-up to our 2015 survey of audiobook users.